badboy1606/RubikNet/README.md

 ## [Cube Solver](https://github.com/Archaive16/RubikNet/tree/main/cube_solver)
 This folder contains the **solver logic** for the Rubik’s Cube.
 - Implemented **ADI(Autodidactic Iteration)** or Self Supervised Learning for cube solving.
-- Includes **BFS/MCTS-based solvers** and classical search approaches.
+- Includes **Beam Search/ A-star -based solvers** and classical search approaches.
 - Can be used standalone to find solutions to scrambled states.